Wanganui Computer Centre bombing: Bombing

 On 18 November 1982, a suicide bomb attack was made against a facility housing the main computer system of the New Zealand Police, Courts, Ministry of Transport and other law enforcement agencies, in Wanganui.
-The force of the blast made it so that police were initially unable to determine the sex of the perpetrator.
+The power of the explosion made it so that police were initially unable to determine the gender of the perpetrator.
 The attacker, a "punk rock" anarchist named Neil Roberts, was the only person killed, and the computer system was undamaged.
 He had written on a piece of cardboard before the explosion, "Heres [sic] one anarchist down.
 Hopefully there’s a lot more waking up.
-One day we’ll win - one day."
+One day we’ll win – one day."
 A public toilet nearby had the slogan "We have maintained a silence closely resembling stupidity" painted on it, a slogan which the police believe Roberts had painted, and borrowed from the Revolutionary Proclamation of the Junta Tuitiva of 1809.
 The phrase is still closely linked with the bombing by the New Zealand public.